Guide

 Private Previews

-Some non-image files can have admin-only preview artifacts.
+Some non-image files can have private previews:

 - PDF page thumbnail.